To be celebrated on Sunday 27th March 2022

 Some in the Church complained, but the world was grateful

-because they recognized that Jesus was present among them.
+because they recognized in him that Jesus was present among them.

 “We must build a world where freedom is not an empty word and where the poor man, Lazarus, can sit down at the same table with the rich man.” …Pope Paul VI

-Lord, there is famine in the world today:
+Lord, there are famines and wars in the world today:

 • workers having to hire themselves out to work in foreign countries, doing menial tasks;